Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 ## Quickmode usage     NOT RESPONSIBLE FOR BUGS, BRICKS OR MISTAKES!
 USE AT OWN RISK!
 * Change the zip name to enable quickmode options (Case Sensitive!)
   * keeps current layout
-  * add the words ` fast ` or ` quick ` in the zip file to enable quickmode with the following default options:
+  * add the word ` quick ` in the zip file to enable quickmode with the following default options:
     * ForceEncryption disabled for both slots
 	* Magisk installed to both slots

   * add any of the following options to the name of the zipfile to custimize quickmode to your liking, capitilizing the letter of the slot youd like to enable that option for:
-	* ` fec.ab ` will ENABLE force encrytion for the capitalized slot letter
-	* ` su.ab ` or ` magisk.ab ` will ENABLE the installation of magisk for the capitalized slot letter
+ 	For FEC
+	A-Will keep forceencrypt (if rom forces it) for slot A a-Will disable forceencrypt (if rom forces it) for slot A B-Will keep forceencrypt (if rom forces it) for slot B b-Will disable forceencrypt (if rom forces it) for slot B

+	For Magisk
+	A-Will install magisk to slot A
+	a-Will not install magisk to slot A
+	B-Will install mafsik to slot B
+	b-Will not install magisk to slot B

-    * Example: if the file is named ` TWRP-DualBoot-fast-fec.AB-su.aB.zip ` then:
+    * Example: if the file is named ` TWRP-DualBoot-fast-fec.Ab-su.aB.zip ` then:
-	  * ForceEncryption will be ENABLED on both slot _a and slot _b
+	  * ForceEncryption will be ENABLED on slot _a but disabled on slot _b
-	  * Magisk will be installed on slot _b, but NOT installed on slot _a
+	  * Magisk will not be installed on slot _a, but  installed on slot _b

   *	 **ADVANCED USERS ONLY** NOT RESPONSIBLE FOR BUGS, BRICKS OR MISTAKES!
 USE AT OWN RISK!
 	* ` confirm.y ` will skip the final confirmation before any work is done, and run the options chosen or defaults if none specified